vrugtehagel/yozo/README.md

  - `tour/`: a gradual interactive experience teaching Yozo.
  - `play/`: an interactive sandbox allowing users to play around with Yozo.
  - `docs/`: this is where the formal documentention is written.
 Each feature is described in MDN-like fashion.

-Also we'd probably want to provide the user some global site settings:
- - semicolons  (on/off)
- - tabs        (on/off)
- - tab size    1---4----10

 ### Tour